groonga/groonga/doc/source/tutorial/drilldown.rst

 The value of drilldown are returned as the value of ``_nsubrecs`` column.
 In this case, ``Site`` table is grouped by ".org", ".net", ".com" domain. ``_nsubrecs`` shows that each three domain has three records.

-If you execute drildown to the column which has table as a type, you can get the value of column which is stored in referenced table.
+If you execute drilldown to the column which has table as a type, you can get the value of column which is stored in referenced table.
 ``_nsubrecs`` pseudo column is added to the table which is used for drilldown. this pseudo column stores the number of records which is grouped by.

 Then, investigate referenced table in detail.
 As ``Site`` table use ``SiteDomain`` table as column type of ``domain``, you can use ``--drilldown_output_columns`` to know detail of referenced column.